-Ms. Moseley is Program Coordinator/Manager and Community Health Educator at the University of California, San Francisco Helen Diller Family Comprehensive Cancer Center- Office of Community Engagement and oversees the Abundant Life Health Ministries Network, a faith-based partnership.
+Ms. Moseley is Program Coordinator and Community Health Educator at the University of California, San Francisco Helen Diller Family Comprehensive Cancer Center- Office of Community Engagement and oversees the Abundant Life Health Ministries Network, a faith-based partnership.
 Prior to joining UCSF, she worked as Manager of the National Cancer Institute (NCI) Cancer Information Service Community Partnership Program, a national and regional network for cancer information, education, partnerships and research.
 She represents UCSF on NCI’s Center to Reduce Cancer Health Disparities, National Outreach Network.
-Ms. Moseley’s goal is to promote and foster wellness and healthier living through education, engagement and research tested strategies and programs.
-She serves in the Children’s Ministry and Farmers Market Ministry at Family Bible Fellowship Church in Newark, CA. Ms. Moseley holds a Bachelors of Science degree in Health Science/Health Education Studies, a Masters Degree in Health Science/Health Administration and a Certified Health Education Specialist Credential from the National Commission on Health Education Credentialing.
+Ms. Moseley’s goal is to promote and foster wellness and healthier living through partnerships, education, engagement and research tested strategies and programs.
+She serves in the Children’s Ministry and Farmers Market Ministry at Family Bible Fellowship Church in Newark, CA. Ms. Moseley holds a Bachelors of Science degree in Health Science/Health Education Studies, a Masters Degree in Health Science/Health Administration and a Certified Health Education Specialist Credential.

 Health ministries teach people how to live healthy lives and connect people to tools, resources and referrals that they can use to foster wellness, disease prevention, and health promotion.
 Health ministries are committed to improving the health and healthcare access of congregation members, their loved ones and surrounding communities they serve.